 The Paint tool allows you to fill closed areas of your drawing with the selected colour.

 How to access the Paint tool properties

-1. In the Tools toolbar, select the Paint , Paint Unpainted , Repaint or Unpaint tool.
+In the Tools toolbar, select the Paint , Paint Unpainted , Repaint or Unpaint tool.
+The tool's properties are displayed in the Tool Properties view.

 Paint Tool Options